 Formally, each scale is a function from a region in data space (the domain of the scale) to a region in aesthetic space (the range of the scale).
-The axis or legend is the inverse function: it allows you to convert visual properties back to data.
+The axis or legend is the inverse function, known as the guide: it allows you to convert visual properties back to data.
+You might find it surprising that axes and legends are the same type of thing, but while they look very different they have the same purpose: to allow you to read observations from the plot and map them back to their original values.
+The commonalities between the two are illustrated below:

 An important property of ggplot2 is the principle that every aesthetic in your plot is associated with exactly one scale.
-For instance, when you write:
+For instance, when you write this

-ggplot2 added a default scale for each aesthetic used in the plot:
+ggplot2 adds a default scale for each aesthetic used in the plot:

 ggplot(mpg, aes(displ, hwy)) + geom_point(aes(colour = class)) + scale_x_continuous() + scale_y_continuous() + scale_colour_discrete()